simping4jesus/lph/lph.md

 I slammed my hips into him a few more times.

 "Is something wrong down there, lady?
 You're kind of wet.
 Is that supposed to happen?
-Actually you're really, really--"
+Actually, you're really, really--"

 I wailed in frustration.
 I sat up and grabbed my date's body, lifting him into the air, and then slamming him down onto the bed.
 He bounced.
 I threw myself on top of him and started slamming my privates onto his.

-"Fuck you Sean!"
+"Fuck you, Sean!"
 I yelled.

 "Sean?
 Who's--"